ChantelLai/Slave-to-the-Algorithm/Week 9/README.md

 ![](https://github.com/ChantelLai/Slave-to-the-Algorithm/blob/master/Week%209/StartGame.gif) <br>
 ![](https://github.com/ChantelLai/Slave-to-the-Algorithm/blob/master/Week%209/GameProgess.gif) <br>

+__Questions to think about__ <br>
+- How will you combine both sketches as well as add in the speech to text tool? <br>
+- Can P5.play help with this project? <br>
+- How will these letters effect the users experience? <br>

 [This example](https://p5js.org/examples/interaction-snake-game.html) guided me with how to create somewhat of a moving game, the up, down, left and right arrow keys.
 The letters that pop up are from a sketch that we went through in class from karen.
 So i've taken some lines of code from there and combined it with the game.
 I now need to figure out how to combine both the starting page and game together.

 ## In class <br>